-THE FOUNDATIONS OF TODAY'S EUROPE WERE FORGED IN THE EVENTS OF THE LATE ICE AGE

-THE BIG FREEZE (c.21000 BCE)
+THE FOUNDATIONS OF TODAY'S EUROPE WERE FORGED IN THE EVENTS OF THE LATE ICE AGE THE BIG FREEZE (c.21000 BCE)

-Climate change
+FOCUS Climate change

-- c.2.58 million years ago The Pleistocene, or Ice Age, begins. - c.200,000 years ago Homo sapiens emerges as a species.
+BEFORE c.2.58 million years ago The Pleistocene, or Ice Age, begins.

+c.200,000 years ago Homo sapiens emerges as a species.

-- c.9700 BCE The Pleistocene ends, marking the beginning of today's relatively warm and stable climates the Holocene. - c.9000-8000 BCE Agriculture becomes established in the Near East. - c.5000 BCE Sea level reaches near-modern levels; low-lying land is submerged. - c.2000 BCE The last mammoths are thought to have died out, on Wrangel Island, Russia.
+c.9700 BCE The Pleistocene ends, marking the beginning of today's relatively warm and stable climates-the Holocene.

+c.9000-8000 BCE Agriculture becomes established in the Near East.

+c.5000 BCE Sea level reaches near-modern levels; low-lying land is submerged.

+c.2000 BCE The last mammoths are thought to have died out, on Wrangel Island, Russia.

+The Big Freeze expands ice caps, lowering sea levels.

+Animals and humans colonize newly exposed low-lying land, only to be isolated when sea levels rise again.
+Habitats change, and plant and animal species' ranges alter for survival.

+Human groups are faced with new opportunities and constraints.

-Scientists have only recently begun to appreciate how the two-way relationship that exists between humans and our environments has affected the development of our societies.
-Humans evolved during the last Ice Age, living through periodic shifts between very cold climatic conditions (glacials) and warmer periods more like those of today (interglacials).
-However, towards the end of the Ice Age, these shifts became more pronounced and occurred at shorter intervals, culminating around 21000 BCE in a "Big Freeze", a period of intense cold known as the Last Glacial Maximum.
-People and animals living in northern regions died out or retreated south as ice caps expanded to reach southern England.
-Such huge amounts of sea water froze that sea levels dropped, exposing low-lying land such as Beringia, the continental shelf that connects North America and Asia - and the route by which humans first reached the Americas.
+cientists have only recently begun to appreciate how the two-way relationship that exists between humans and our environments has affected the development of our societies.
+Humans evolved during the last Ice Age, living through periodic shifts between very cold climatic conditions (glacials) and warmer periods more like those of today

+(interglacials).
+However, toward the end of the Ice Age, these shifts became more pronounced and occurred at shorter intervals, culminating around 21000 BCE in a "Big Freeze," a period of intense cold known as the Last Glacial Maximum.
+People and animals living in northern regions died out or retreated south as ice caps expanded to reach southern See also: The first humans arrive in Australia 20-21 $\,$ Cave paintings at Altamira 22-27 $\,$ The settlement at Çatalhöyük 30-31 $\,$ The Law Code of Hammurabi 36-37

+An entire mammoth was unearthed in Siberia, Russia, in 1900-the first complete example ever found.
+A cast of it is on display in St. Petersburg's Natural History Museum.

+England.
+Such huge amounts of sea water froze that sea levels dropped, exposing low-lying land such as Beringia, the continental shelf that connects North America and Asia-and the route by which humans first reached the Americas.